Matthew 11.2-6,

 The

 Luke states John sent two particular students.
-Either these were the toughest cases, or the ones most likely to be believed by the others.
+Either these were the toughest holdouts, or the ones most likely to be believed by the others.
 And off they went to Jesus.

 What do you think all these miracles indicate?

 Jesus isn’t stupid either.
-Had he told John’s students, “Yep, that’d be me,” and they went back to Antipas Herod’s palace with the statement, “Yep, he said he’s Messiah,” off he’d go to prison.
-So he did the same thing he’d did elsewhere: He pointed to his good works.
+Had he told John’s students, “Yep, that’d be me,” and they went back to Herod Antipas’s palace with the statement, “Yep, he said he’s Messiah,” off he’d go to prison.
+So he did the same thing he did elsewhere: He pointed to his good works.
 If he’s doing the works of his Father, there ya go.

-- and restored sight to many blind people.
+- and restoring sight to many blind people.

-That’s a fun idea, but I suspect it’s more accurate that Jesus had just been curing people anyway.
+That’s a fun idea, but I suspect it’s more accurate that Jesus had already been curing people.
 Not to show off, but because it’s just what he did.
 Back then, there were no real doctors in the entire world.
 It was all folk medicine and witch doctors.
-The world had plenty of sick people, and only one true healer.
+The world had loads of sick people, but only one true healer.
 Jesus had his work cut out for him.

 This being the case, Jesus could point to the works he’d already accomplished, and let them do the talking.